SlyFryFrog/Lune/README.md

 ### Drawing a triangle with Metal

 Much of the setup regarding the renderer and windowing system is abstracted allowing you to focus on creating your custom render loops.
-To define your own render loop, we need to create 4 variables: `GraphicsShader`, `GraphicsPipeline`, `Material`, and `Renderpass`.
+To define your own render loop, we need to create 4 variables: `Shader`, `Pipeline`, `Material`, and `Renderpass`.
 These separate the tasks related to drawing to the screen to still give as much control as possible while still improving usability.

 ```c++